 Grammy Award-winning artist Amy Winehouse was a beloved celebrity.
 The British performer was raw and real with her music.
-It wasn’t very shocking when she passed away at just 27 years old in her London home.
-The world mourned Winehouse’s death and her legacy lives on.
+It was shocking when she passed away at just 27 years old in her London home.
+Still, the world mourned Winehouse’s death and her legacy lives on.

 Amy Winehouse was born in London, England on September 14, 1983.
 She was raised by Jewish parents who separated when she was nine.
 She was an artist from a young age, even rumored to have been expelled from performance arts school for wearing a nose ring.
 While it got worse with time, it seems her bought with addiction began early in life.

 Her first album Frank was released in 2003 to rave reviews.
 She was an incredibly talented soul singer who wrote honest lyrics.
 Her follow-up album, Back to Black, was filled with heartbreak songs, believed to be written about her on-again-off-again romance with Blake Fielder-Civil.
 Her biggest hit, the ironic song Rehab, from the album, won two Grammys.
 Aside from her voice, Winehouse was well-known for her jet black hair that was constantly in a beehive style, her signature look.
 While her career continued to gain success, her internal battles worsened.
 She began struggling with substance abuse, as well as alcohol abuse and eating disorders.
 It was believed she suffered from bulimia paired with drug abuse and alcoholism.